-Katie Holmes focuses on career
+Katie Holmes focuses on re-energizing her career

 'This is going to make us cry, isn't it?"
 Katie Holmes asked me.

 We were sitting in a screening room on the Sony lot, waiting for the movie "Foxcatcher" to start.
 She'd rushed into the near-empty theater a few minutes late, an overstuffed purse slung over her shoulder.
 After sinking into her seat, she slipped her ballet flats off and put her feet up on the seat in front of her.
 She had no makeup on and hadn't gone to any pains to cover up her few gray hairs.

 She had been looking forward to seeing the wrestling drama, which she is not in, because it was directed by Bennett Miller, who she'd just worked with on a series of Olay advertisements.
 Following an interview earlier that week, she had asked me whether I knew of any upcoming screenings of "Foxcatcher."

 "I was wondering if there was, like, one tonight and I was gonna piggyback off you," she'd said.